patrocinio/cloud-private-bootcamp/Labs_development/Lab-OpenLDAP_DJM.md

   | operations | operations | operator | ldap-lab |
   | support    | support    | viewer   | ldap-lab    |

-  When you are finished you should have three **Teams**
+  When you are finished, you have three **Teams**.

   ![Teams](images/ldap/teams.jpg)

 #### Validate the Users
-In this section we are going to explore the differences between the groups we created.
+In this section, you explore the differences between the groups that you created.
 Follow the steps below to explore the differences between the roles assigned to the different groups.

-1. Log out of the ICP Administration Console
+1. Log out of the ICP Administration Console.

-2. Log in as a member of the **developers** team that has **editor** rights, for instance `todd` with password: `Passw0rd`
+2. Log in as a member of the **developers** team that has **editor** rights, for example, `todd` with password: `Passw0rd`.

-3. Check to see whether you can see any existing **Deployments**, **ConfigMaps** or other artifacts.
-Note that the `ldap-lab` namespace is empty and `todd` can't see artifacts in other namespaces, also `todd` can't create anything.
+3. Check whether you can see any existing **Deployments**, **ConfigMaps** or other artifacts.
+Note that the `ldap-lab` namespace is empty, and `todd` can not see artifacts in other namespaces.
+Also, `todd` can not create anything.

-4. Log out of the ICP Administration Console
+4. Log out of the ICP Administration Console.

-5. Log in as a member of the **support** team that has **viewer** rights, for instance `carlos` with password: `Passw0rd`
+5. Log in as a member of the **support** team that has **viewer** rights, for example, `carlos` with password: `Passw0rd`.

-6. Check to see whether you can see any existing **Deployments**, **ConfigMaps** or other artifacts.
-Note that the `ldap-lab` namespace is empty and `carlos` can't see artifacts in other namespaces, also `carlos` can't create anything.
+6. Check whether you can see any existing **Deployments**, **ConfigMaps** or other artifacts.
+Note that the `ldap-lab` namespace is empty, and `carlos` can not see artifacts in other namespaces.
+Also, `carlos` can not create anything.

-7. Log out of the ICP Administration Console
+7. Log out of the ICP Administration Console.

-8. Log in as a member of the **operations** team that has **operator** rights, for instance `bob` with password: `Passw0rd`
+8. Log in as a member of the **operations** team that has **operator** rights, for example, `bob` with password: `Passw0rd`.

-9. Check to see whether you can see any existing **Deployments**, **ConfigMaps** or other artifacts.
-Note that the `ldap-lab` namespace is empty and `bob` can't see artifacts in other namespaces, also note that `bob` has access to create Deployemnts and ConfigMaps
+9. Check whether you can see any existing **Deployments**, **ConfigMaps** or other artifacts.
+Note that the `ldap-lab` namespace is empty, and `bob` can not see artifacts in other namespaces.
+Also note that `bob` has access to create Deployemnts and ConfigMaps.

-10. Create an simple **ConfigMap** with one name/value pair such as the one below
+10. Create a simple **ConfigMap** with one name/value pair, such as the one below.

   ![ConfigMap](images/ldap/createmap.jpg)

-11. Log out of the ICP Administration Console
+11. Log out of the ICP Administration Console.

-12. Log in as a member of the **developers** team that has **editor** rights, for instance `todd` with password: `Passw0rd`
+12. Log in as a member of the **developers** team that has **editor** rights, for example, `todd` with password: `Passw0rd`.

 13. Can you see the **ConfigMap**?
 Can you change it?

-14. Log out of the ICP Administration Console
+14. Log out of the ICP Administration Console.

-15. Log in as a member of the **support** team that has **viewer** rights, for instance `carlos` with password: `Passw0rd`
+15. Log in as a member of the **support** team that has **viewer** rights, for example, `carlos` with password: `Passw0rd`.

 13. Can you see the **ConfigMap**?
 Can you change it?

-14. Log out of the ICP Administration Console
+14. Log out of the ICP Administration Console.

 #### End of Lab Review
-  In this lab exercise you became familiar with Role Based Access Control in IBM Cloud Private.
+  In this lab exercise, you explored Role Based Access Control in IBM Cloud Private.
 You learned about:
   - Deploying OpenLDAP in a container for testing purposes.
   - Configuring IBM Cloud Private to connect to LDAP
   - Creating Teams and assigning Resources